-9.2 RIGHT OF EMPLOYEES TO JOIN UNIONS
+9.2.
+RIGHT OF EMPLOYEES TO JOIN UNIONS

-Article 19 no. 16 of the Constitution and Article 214 of the Labour Code establish the freedom to be a member of a union.
+Article 19 No. 16 of the Constitution and Article 214 of the Labour Code establishes the freedom to be a member of a union.
 This implies freedom to join, not join or leave a union whenever it is deemed appropriate.
 No one can be forced to join a union to perform a job or develop an activity.
 Employment cannot be conditional on membership or non-membership of a union.
 An employee cannot belong to more than one union for the same job.

-9.3 How Employees Select Unions
+9.3.
+How Employees Select Unions

-The employee is free to select which Union of the Company he wants to join.
+The employee is free to select which Union of the Company he/she wants to join.
 According Article 214 of Labour Code the 'affiliation to a Union is voluntary, personal and not delegable'.

-Notwithstanding the above, each union may set in its own bylaws the membership requirements and the rights and obligations of its members.
-Among the obligations is the obligation to pay union dues.
+Notwithstanding the above, each Union may set in its own bylaws the membership requirements and the rights and obligations of its members.
+Among the obligations is the obligation to pay Union fees.

-9.4 PRE-ELECTION CAMPAIGNING
+9.4.
+Pre-election Campaigning